List of The Nanny characters: Fran Fine

-Francine Joy "Fran" Sheffield (née Fine) is the series' nasal-voiced, Bouffant-haired main character, portrayed by actress Fran Drescher.
+Francine Joy "Fran" Sheffield (née Fine) is the series' nasal-voiced, big haired protagonist, portrayed by actress Fran Drescher.
 Her character is bubbly, outgoing, and humorous but also caring and responsible of the kids and her job, and plays the mother figure for them.
 Fran frequently gets into trouble, but usually solves the problems herself through seemingly ridiculous antics or by relying on her street smarts.
+She was a fashion icon in the show, often wearing black turtlenecks, or clothes right off the runway (even though her salary couldn't afford them in real life).
+Her closeness with the Sheffield family leads to a growing romantic relationship with Maxwell, which becomes official in Season 5.
 In the last season Fran and Maxwell have twins; a boy and a girl named Jonah and Eve.
-Also in the last episode Fran, Maxwell, Grace, along with Niles, C.C., Sylvia, Morty, Yetta, Val, and Fred move to California.
+Also, in the last episode, Fran, Maxwell, Grace, along with Niles, C.C., Sylvia, Morty, Yetta, Val, and Fred move from New York to California.

 Early life

 The youngest daughter of Sylvia and Morty Fine, Fran was raised in Flushing, Queens with her older sister Nadine.
 Her Jewish ancestors immigrated to the United States via Ellis Island, and anglicized their name to Fine.
-Fran does not know what their surname was before that.

 Fran and her best friend Val Toriello (Rachel Chagall) attended Hillcrest High School.
-After graduating from high school in 1982, Fran attended cosmetology college while working as a foot model.
+After graduating from high school, Fran attended cosmetology college while working as a foot model.
 She later worked in the bridal dress shop of her boyfriend, Danny, after being 'pre-engaged' for three-years.
 At the start of the series, Fran was dumped as girlfriend and employee by her boyfriend and resorted to selling cosmetics door-to-door.

 Relationship with the Sheffield family

 In the show's pilot episode, Fran arrives at the home of Broadway producer Maxwell Sheffield (Charles Shaughnessy), hoping to sell cosmetics.
-Patriarch Maxwell Sheffield happens to be in need of a nanny to take care of his three children: Margaret "Maggie" Sheffield, the oldest (Nicholle Tom); the youngest, Grace "Gracie" (Madeline Zima); and the somewhat bratty middle brother, Brighton (Benjamin Salisbury).
-Max mistakenly thinks Fran has come to apply for the open nanny position.
+Patriarch Maxwell Sheffield happens to be in need of a nanny to take care of his three children: Margaret "Maggie" Sheffield, the oldest (Nicholle Tom); the youngest, Grace "Gracie" (Madeline Zima); and the somewhat bratty middle sibling, Brighton (Benjamin Salisbury).
+Niles, the butler, mistakenly thinks Fran has come to apply for the open nanny position.
 Fran decides to apply for the position and shows Mr. Sheffield her references, which are written in lipstick.
 Max ultimately realizes that Fran did not come there for the nanny position but he is desperate and hires Fran after she shows an aptitude with Maxwell's three high-maintenance children, who have driven away all previous nannies.
 Fran, with her nontraditional nurturing style and no-nonsense honesty, soon becomes a favorite with the kids as well as Maxwell, as they come to respect her opinions and love her as a person.